 “I’m going on holidays in 8 weeks, I want to get shredded by then but I don’t want to get too big… maybe just your size”

 He was never seen or heard from again.
 Police are still searching for the body but they will never, ever find it.

 People have absolutely no respect for how difficult it is to gain muscle.
-Thats why I laugh when girls are skeptical about lifting weights and think they are going to gain loads of muscle.
+That’s why I laugh when girls are sceptical about lifting weights and think they are going to gain loads of muscle.
 It’s not that easy.
 It’s a LOT harder to gain weight than it is to lose fat.